pjstein/awesome-organizing/README.md

 # Awesome Organizing

 An awesome repository of all the awesome organizing that all the awesome progressives are doing out there ✨

+## Posts

+- **[Stacey Abrams and Lauren Groh-Wargo: How to Turn Your Red State Blue](https://www.nytimes.com/2021/02/11/opinion/stacey-abrams-georgia-election.html).** Stacey and Lauren offer a bird's-eye view of the work that went into turning Georgia blue over the past 10 years.
 ## Programs

 - **[Don’t Agonize, Organize: The Ed Markey Organizing Model](https://medium.com/@emma.h.friend/dont-agonize-organize-the-ed-markey-organizing-model-cf6364ab167e).** Ed Markey 2020's lessons learned on embracing the chaos, organizing to win, and building a movement in this new era